• Modified: Jan 24, 2025 • Read in: 11 mins

 - Write a gratitude letter to thank someone.
 Even if you don’t give it to them, you’ll feel happier.

-Oliver Sacks, the British neurologist, naturalist, historian of science, and writer, embodied positive aging.
-He spent his final days playing the piano, hiking, swimming, eating smoked salmon, and writing.
+Oliver Sacks, neurologist, naturalist, and science writer, embodied positive aging.
+He spent his final days playing piano, hiking, swimming, eating smoked salmon, and writing.
 He was 82 at death.

-In his last book, ‘The Poet Laureate of Medicine’ expressed gratitude for a life well spent:
+In his last book, Sacks expressed gratitude for a life well spent:

 “I cannot pretend I am without fear.
 But my predominant feeling is one of gratitude.
 I have loved and been loved; I have been given much and I have given something in return; I have read and travelled and thought and written. … Above all, I have been a sentient being, a thinking animal, on this beautiful planet, and that in itself has been an enormous privilege and adventure.”